 Apologia Physical and General Science.
 My first thoughts on my previous posts were correct.
 I am in the minority, but I do not love this curriculum.
 It has a lot of great information in it, so that’s why we will “tweak” this to finish the year.
-I feel it is too wordy, the experiments are just ok, and to be completely honest, I feel the author spends way too much time defending their stance on biblical things that I do not totally agree anyway.
+I feel it is too wordy, the experiments are just ok, and to be completely honest, I feel the author spends way too much time defending their stance on biblical things that I don’t fully agree anyway.
 We will complete these, because I do like the layout and topics, but I will be looking for something else next year.

 Fix-It-Grammar.
 This one was new and completely different for us.
 We are enjoying it, but starting at Book 1, it’s been a little slow.
 I was concerned that it might be, but since it was something totally new, I chose to start at the beginning, as recommended by the publisher.
 The only thing we are changing with this is just speeding it up a bit.
 I hope to complete the first two books by the end of the year.
 So far, we have found it very practical as well as enjoyable.